CSSE 11+ Exam Creative Writing Tips 2024

 2. Understand that examiners from different regions can have differing priorities

-However, there is one thing that every examiner will focus upon: a well-defined beginning, middle and end.
+However, there is one thing that every examiner will focus on: a well-defined beginning, middle and end.

 3. Make the most of your child’s strengths whilst accepting their weaknesses